Multi-view biomedical foundation models for molecule-target and property prediction

 Our multi-view molecular foundation model architecture, MMELON (Fig. \ref{fig:modelembeds}A), leverages the suite of Biomedical Foundation Model (BMFM) technologies~\cite{bmfm_blog}.
-This multi-view architecture combines molecular representations to learn a base joint multi-modal embedding.
+This multi-view architecture combines molecular representations to learn a joint base multi-modal embedding.
 This base embedding is then used to fine tune downstream tasks for chemical and biological property prediction.
-The model currently integrates three views: image, 2-dimensional chemically-bonded graph and text, although our architecture is extensible and can easily include other modalities such as 3-D graphs.
+The model currently integrates three views: image, 2-dimensional chemically-bonded graph and text, although our architecture is extensible and can easily include other modalities such as 3-D conformations.
 For the image view we adopt ImageMol~\cite{zeng_accurate_2022}, a state of the art molecular foundation model trained on images of molecules.
 Graph and text views are each pre-trained on a 200M molecular dataset curated from public sources~\cite{kim_pubchem_2022, tingle_zinc-22free_2023}.
-Using a pre-trained aggregator module to combine the embeddings, we show that the individual modalities contain complimentary information.
-The weight of each view is a learned parameter of both the pre-trained and fine-tuned models, yielding a transparent interpretation.
+Using a pre-trained aggregator module to combine the embeddings, we show that the individual modalities contain complementary information.
+The weight of each view is a learned parameter, yielding a transparent interpretation.
 Our multi-view foundation model is fine-tuned on an extensive set of downstream tasks for molecular property prediction~\cite{cheng_classification_2011,MoleculeNet,davis_comprehensive_2011}.
-To validate our model beyond literature benchmarks, it is fine-tuned on binding assay data collected for over 100 G Protein-Coupled receptors (GPCR)~\cite{chembl2011,glass2015}.
-GPCRs associated to Alzheimer's disease are identified and employed to discover strong binders from a set of metabolites and FDA approved drugs~\cite{drugbank2018}.
-The predictions are validated by structure-based \textit{in silico} experiments that identify pharmacophores and binding modes.